 The legal age to gamble at a casino on native land is 18, however many native gambling halls and all card houses have set the age at 21 to match the legal drinking age.
 Players of the lotto must also be 18 years old.
 Underage gambling is prohibited, and anyone caught doing so are subject to the laws of the state.

 There are many different channels to, through which one can receive help for problem gambling in California.
 The Office of Problem Gambling is a subsection of the Department of Public Health.
 On its website, you can find helplines as well as literature designed to help one recognize whether they have a problem or not.
 The OPG website is sort of a one-stop shop for all of your responsible gambling needs.
 You will find info for local Gamblers Anonymous groups, resources for helping loved ones, and free anonymous counseling.
 Another great place to find info, is on the website of the Attorney General of CA. There you can find self-exclusion/restriction programs and more.

 Upcoming Regulation and Expected Changes

-There are current efforts to legalize and regulate online gambling in California in order to protect players, as well as tax a lucrative industry.
+There are current efforts to legalize and regulate online gambling in California in order to protect players, as well as tax the lucrative industry.
 At the moment a fantasy sports bill has passed the California Assembly, but has yet to make it onto the agenda of the State Senate.
 The last update came in 2016, when California senator Keven de León commented that he was “not in a rush” on passing a fantasy sports bill.
 Until a ruling, daily fantasy sports are allowed in CA. Other forms of online gambling face a harder challenge.
 Indian Casino lobby groups have attempted to create online sites but have been repeatedly blocked by legislatures.
 Currently, there are no online gambling sites scheduled to launch in the foreseeable future.
 In case you enjoyed our review of the gambling situation in California you can find many more subjects like this one in our online gambling in the USA overview.